jonijaas/CICD-Blogapp/README.md

 ---

-App is based on bloglist application developed in Full Stack Open parts 4 and 5 (https://github.com/jonijaas/FS_palautusrepositorio/tree/master/osa5).
+App is based on bloglist application developed in Full Stack Open parts 4 and 5.
+The changes are mostly for compatibility and adding CI/CD-pipeline.

-CI/CD-pipeline added and some other compatibility changes.